anhsu0505/ARDraw/README.md

 # ARDraw
-This is a repositort forked from dilmerv
+This is a repository forked from dilmerv

-Used as the inspiration and reference for project
+ARDraw was used as the inspiration and reference for school project

+I have added features for recording sounds to draw with the AR

 ---------------------------------------------------